-Develop the English skills you need to open up further study options with a Certificate III in EAL (Further Study) at Victoria Polytechnic.
+Develop the English skills you need to open up further study options with a Certificate III in EAL (Further Study) at Victoria University Polytechnic.

 This course is designed for participants from non-English speaking backgrounds who have intermediate language skills.
 You’ll develop the academic language skills needed for further study in Australia.